 Directed Reading and Directed Studies

-Directed Reading and Directed Studies require the sponsorship of a member of the faculty and approval by the relevant department, and a description of the work to be undertaken, which, in turn, requires planning in advance of the registration period.
+Directed Reading and Directed Studies require the sponsorship of a member of the faculty and approval of the Chair of the appropriate academic discipline, and a description of the work to be undertaken, which, in turn, requires planning in advance of the registration period.
 Sufficient time, therefore, must be allowed for such planning and for obtaining the necessary faculty approvals.